 The Mason County Department of Emergency Management is located in Shelton.
 All emergency management personnel and the County’s Emergency Operating Center are located in Shelton.
 The Department of Emergency Management has not had a location for operations in North Mason County and has historically used the Belfair Fire Station when the focus on emergency management in North Mason has been needed.

-Nearly 50 years after being built, the Belfair Fire Station has undergone numerous transformations to serve as a headquarters for a Regional Fire Authority that has expanded an additional 96 square miles and responds to 2,400 more calls than when it was first formed.
+Nearly 50 years after being built, the Belfair Fire Station has undergone numerous transformations to serve as a headquarters for a Regional Fire Authority.
+The fire protection area has expanded an additional 96 square miles and responds to 2,400 more calls than when it was first formed.
 Today, the Fire Authority covers 132 square miles and responds to 2,600 emergency calls per year.
 This call volume is increasing at a rate of nearly 10% each year.
 The Station supports as many as 15 emergency and support personnel during the day and often houses as many as ten overnight response personnel.
 Community bingo has been replaced by daily fire and EMS training, disaster response preparation, and emergency management operations.

 The Fire Authority is seeking to add community medicine program which revisits the patient focused concept of a “doctor making house calls”, but space for the program is a challenge.
 A community medicine program would allow the Authority to handle non-emergent requests for medical assistance efficiently and economically by sending responders that provide immediate medical care in the home for conditions like diabetes, the flue and minor infections.
 The program works to eliminate expensive trips to the hospital emergency room and eliminate lengthy hospital stays.
 The program’s goal is to keep patients at home, while delivering appropriate medical care when they feel under the weather or experience a minor accident.